The Best Family Sedans of 2025

 Best for: Families who want SUV capability without buying an SUV

 Believe it or not, the Subaru Legacy sedan is built on the same platform as the very popular Subaru Outback.
 It also shares many attributes with the Outback, including its comfortable driving style.
-Like almost all Subarus, the Legacy comes standard with symmetrical AWD.
-Factor in its 15.1 cubic feet of trunk space, and 39.5 inches of rear-seat legroom, and you have a spacious and capable sedan, for a good price.
+Like almost all Subarus, the Legacy comes standard with symmetrical AWD and a standard CVT.
+Factor in its 15.1 cubic feet of trunk space, and 39.5 inches of rear-seat legroom, and you have a spacious and capable sedan, one that starts at about $25,000.

-The Legacy comes standard with a 182-horsepower horizontally opposed boxer-style engine.
-A 260-horsepower turbocharged four-cylinder boxer engine is available and provides solid punch.
+The Legacy comes standard with a 182-hp horizontally opposed boxer-style engine.
+A sportier 260-hp turbocharged four-cylinder is available.
 The Legacy also features Subaru’s EyeSight driver-assist technology.
 Though you might not always be out on an adventure, the sensible cockpit design and spacious cabin make the Legacy an incredibly versatile car for everyday life.
+If you’re after some value in an AWD-equipped package, test drive one soon because Subaru has announced that 2025 will be the final year for the Legacy.

 Best for: When you want fuel economy with your functionality

-The Camry’s cockpit layout is functional and straightforward, though not as upscale as that of the Accord-at least, not in the final year of this Camry iteration.
-The Camry Hybrid does come standard with Apple CarPlay and Android Auto and an intuitive infotainment system.
-The Camry Hybrid also comes standard with Toyota Safety System 2.5+, which includes forward-collision avoidance, lane-departure warning, pedestrian and cyclist detection, and even traffic-sign recognition.
+The Camry’s cockpit layout is functional and straightforward, and, depending on trim level, quite luxuriious.
+It features standard wireless Apple CarPlay and Android Auto, as well as an intuitive infotainment system with an 8-inch screen.
+Every 2025 Camry comes with Toyota Safety System 3.0, which includes forward-collision avoidance, lane-departure warning, pedestrian and cyclist detection, and traffic-sign recognition.

 Related Topics